-NOTE: To create, edit, and delete public filters, the user requires the Option to define, modify, and delete public filters. program function.
-(Common\PublicFilterDefine).
+NOTE: To create, edit, and delete public filters, users require the Common PublicFilterDefine program function.

 To edit a filter in the Manager

 - 1. In the Manager, select the filter in the My One Identity Manager > Filters category. - 2.
 Select the Edit filter context menu item. - 3.
 Edit the filter settings in the Define a filter dialog. - 4.
 Click Save.